 Back in February 2016, the conservative government did not call the referendum in the interest of the nation.
 Rather, a fraction of xenophobic elements within the conservative party threatened to move to UKIP, which was another xenophobic and racist party.
 The one and only role of the referendum was to prevent the split within the conservative party.
 When you consider this, you can’t help but wonder about the arrogance of a person that called that referendum, with total disregard for the country.
 To put the interest of the conservative party above the national interest was pure evil.

 No one should be surprised that Brexit has not yet happened.
-It is very simple – no option is better than being a member of the EU.
-Whether some people like it or not, the UK is geographically in Europe and that can never change.
+It’s very simple – no option is better than being a member of the EU.
+Whether some people like it or not, geographically the UK is in Europe and that can never change.
 At the same time, membership in one of the most powerful economic blocks in the whole world certainly makes sense.
 Also, how is it possible that 27 countries are happy to be in the EU and the UK is the only one that wants to come out?
 Are 17.41 million people that voted to leave more clever than approximately 450 million people in 27 EU countries?
 Am I missing something here?

 But for me personally, the most invaluable is the freedom of movement.
-I believe that it is difficult, perhaps almost impossible for people in other parts of the world to fully comprehend what the freedom of movement really means.
+I believe that it’s difficult, perhaps almost impossible for people in other parts of the world to fully comprehend what the freedom of movement really means.
 For example, if you are Spanish and you decide to move to Germany to live and work, all you need to do is to pack your suitcase and go to Germany.
-You would only need to register with local authorities, to obtain the local social security number and that’s all.
+You would only need to register with the local authorities, to obtain the local social security number and that’s all.
 In other words, a person from one EU country can move to another EU country without any obstacle.

 So, we now have to wait until the end of October to see what happens and whether or not the UK will come out of the EU and on what terms.
-It seems that it is impossible to agree a deal that is satisfactory to various groups within the country.
+It seems that it’s impossible to agree a deal that is satisfactory to various groups within the country.
 At the same time, coming out from the EU without a deal is equal to economic suicide.
 The pound devalued after the referendum and it never recovered.

 I was in China in June 2016, I arrived several days before the referendum.
 I changed some cash one day before the referendum and I received 9.73 yuan for 1 pound.
 The day after the rate was 9.03 yuan for 1 pound.
 Everything became nearly 10% more expensive overnight.
-This also means that my every travel in the past 3 years since the referendum was approximately 10%-20% more expensive because of a devalued pound.
+This also means that my every travel in the past 3 years since the referendum was approximately 10%-20% more expensive because of the devalued pound.
 How insane and totally unnecessary this all is?